-Ц Copy of school-level parent and family engagement policy describing how the school will provide all parents with information about the curriculum, the forms of academic assessments, and the achievement levels of the challenging State academic standards Dated meeting agendas and minutes illustrating opportunities for parents to learn about the curriculum and achievement levels Dated sign-in sheets (indicating person's title and/or role) demonstrating parent participation in meetings or

-- activities that were held to provide parents with the information required in Section 1116(c)(4)(B) - ☐ Presentations used during workshops or other activities to explain the school curriculum, assessments, and achievement levels - ☐ Flyers, newsletters, invitations, and other announcements telling parents about the opportunities to obtain information about the school curriculum, assessments, and achievement levels - ☐ Brochures created by the school or district to share with parents as a resource - ☐ School website directing parents to additional resources and information about curriculum, assessments, and achievement levels
+Copy of school-level parent and family engagement policy describing how the school will provide all parents with information about the curriculum, the forms of academic assessments, and the achievement levels of the challenging State academic standards Dated meeting agendas and minutes illustrating opportunities for parents to learn about the curriculum and achievement levels Dated sign-in sheets (indicating person's title and/or role) demonstrating parent participation in meetings or activities that were held to provide parents with the information required in Section 1116(c)(4)(B) Presentations used during workshops or other activities to explain the school curriculum, assessments, and achievement levels Flyers, newsletters, invitations, and other announcements telling parents about the opportunities to obtain information about the school curriculum, assessments, and achievement levels Brochures created by the school or district to share with parents as a resource School website directing parents to additional resources and information about curriculum, assessments, and achievement levels

-Meets Compliance Innovative Implementation Exceptional Implementation Include a section in the school-level • Offer a series of parent classes • Schedule various showcase

-- Include a section in the school-level parent and family engagement policy describing how the school will provide parents with information about the curriculum, assessments, and the achievement levels of the challenging State academic standards.

-- Share information with all parents

-of children in Title I programs about

-the school curriculum, assessments,

-and the challenging State academic

-standards students are expected to

-meet.

-- designed to provide parents with an opportunity to experience the same curriculum being taught to their children, including sample test questions and classroom activities aligned with the State academic standards.

-- Publish periodic reports for parents on the progress of their children to communicate the combined effort toward reaching student academic achievement goals.

-- Develop an informative presentation to share with parents at appropriate meetings, and make it available online to help parents better understand the school curriculum and assessments.
+Exceptional Implementation Meets Compliance Innovative Implementation Offer a series of parent classes Schedule various showcase Include a section in the school-level designed to provide parents with an events throughout the year, such parent and family engagement opportunity to experience the same as "Curriculum Competitions" or policy describing how the school curriculum being taught to their student performances, to display will provide parents with information children, including sample test examples of student work about the curriculum, assessments. questions and classroom activities representative of the school and the achievement levels of the challenging State academic aligned with the State academic curriculum that demonstrates standards. student progress. standards.
+Train staff on the benefits and Share information with all parents Publish periodic reports for parents strategies to develop homework on the progress of their children to of children in Title I programs about assignments and lessons for communicate the combined effort the school curriculum, assessments, students that will encourage toward reaching student academic and the challenging State academic parent participation at home to achievement goals. standards students are expected to increase awareness of classroom meet. instruction and test preparation.
+Develop an informative presentation to share with parents at appropriate meetings, and make it available online to help parents better understand the school curriculum and assessments.